 PLEASURE moved from his genitals and expanded further throughout his body.
 He was surprised about the amount of sensation he was feeling erotically.
 He felt his body had been awoken.
 He had never experienced erotic sensations anywhere other than his genitals before and bodywork opened his mind up.
 Days later, he reports that, after masturbating, he felt erotic energy spreading throughout his body like a party.

-I am part of an extensive team of sexological bodyworkers around Australia and the world.
-The power I have is a privilege and honour.
-I nurture and maintain this power in every professional sense.
+I am part of an extensive team of somatic sex educators around Australia and the world.
+The opportunity I have is a privilege and an honour.
+I nurture and maintain this in every professional sense.
 I am not a sex worker or sex surrogate.
 My modalities are educational and take place within my client’s body.
 I teach clients how to self-regulate through breath and help people understand their body and erotic mind.

 People know very little about how they can use breath, touch, communication and body relaxation to manage their own erotic behaviours, anxieties, reactions and feelings.

 During bodywork, clients explore breath, touch, body mapping, differentiation between pleasure and pain (emotional or physical) states.
 I enlighten clients to self soothe.
-Self-soothing involves the client becoming mindful and creating tools to self-guide their own behaviors, feelings and thoughts in a variety of situations.
-Moreover, I assist clients to explore better ways at communicating sexual and relationship intentions.
+Self-soothing involves the client becoming mindful and creating tools to self-guide their own behaviours, feelings and thoughts in a variety of situations.
+Moreover, I assist clients to explore better ways of communicating sexual and relationship intentions.